papagorgio23/AISports_Chatbot/data/nlu.md

 - how is your betting record?
 - That's a lot...
 Have you done well betting?
 - Why should I trust your picks?
+- Do you guys make alot of money?

 ## intent:sports
 - What sports do you guys bet on?